zikula/core/README.md

 Introduction
 ------------

-Zikula Core is a web based application framework, fully extensible by modules, plugins and themes.
+Zikula Core-1.4 is based on Symfony 2.8.x as a foundation and includes other technologies including a dynamic modular development paradigm and Twig-based theming system which allows for quick expansion of Symfony.

 For more information visit http://zikula.org/